Do you want to get a better sense of your financial health now?

 Consider what your family needs to protect with the life insurance policy.
 The amount of your policy needs to cover your household’s fixed expenses and your children’s needs, including college costs.
 If you make $100,000 a year, the ratio indicates that you get a $1,000,000 policy.

 A single person buying a $1,000,000 policy may be excessive.
-However, if your household has three young children with only one spouse working, that amount may not fully cover your family adequately.
+However, if your household has three young children with only one spouse working, that amount may not cover your family adequately.

 Related Post: A Beginner’s Guide To Insurance

 This ratio guides you to the stock asset allocation in your investment portfolio.
 Age plays a big factor in this ratio.
 Generally, the younger you are, the more you can tolerate risk instead of someone approaching retirement.

 If you are 25 years old, then 120 less 25, your portfolio could allocate 95% stocks/ 5% bonds.
 Stocks carry higher risk producing higher returns than bonds.
 As you age, your risk tolerance goes down with lesser years to accumulate growth in your portfolio.
 A 50-year-old should be moving their allocation to 70% stocks/30% bonds.
 For many closing in on retirement, a 50%/50% or less is appropriate.

 The ratio is a gauge for asset allocation in your portfolio.
 Take your circumstances and risk appetite into consideration.

 Related Post: 10 Tips To Diversify Your Investment Portfolio

 There is a Chinese proverb: “Don’t wait until you’re thirsty to dig a well.”